14 Top Skills Required for DevOps in 2024

 To successfully accomplish the responsibility stated above, you need the following skills:

-1. Ability to plan and think ahead.
-You need to be able to figure out a system that flows well from one step to the next step, something that goes from step A to B to C to D, all the way to Z, as smoothly as possible.
-This means we need to keep the whole thing in perspective even while we're focused on automating, let's say, step C. While we're working on C, we need to be aware of how to make this as compatible as possible with steps A and B before it, but also with step D and step E that comes after it.
+- Ability to plan and think ahead.
+You need to figure out a system that flows well from one step to the next, something that goes from step A to B to C to D, all the way to Z, as smoothly as possible.
+This means we need to keep the whole thing in perspective even while we're focused on automating, let's say, step C. While we're working on C, we need to be aware of how to make this as compatible as possible with steps A and B before it, but also with step D and step E that come after it.

-5. Ability to learn as you work: DevOps is always changing and evolving, so we'll constantly have to learn new stuff to keep up with the best tools and best practices in the industry.
-This means we need to be the curious types that love to learn new things.
+- Ability to learn as you work: DevOps is always changing and evolving, so we'll constantly have to learn new stuff to keep up with the best tools and best practices in the industry.
+This means we need to be the curious types who love to learn new things.

 Enroll in our top-rated DevOps prerequisite course:

-Now let's jump to the other set of skills, the technical skills required to be a DevOps engineer.
+Now, let's jump to the other skills, the technical skills required to be a DevOps engineer.

-2. Next, this code is constantly modified by our developers.
+- Next, our developers constantly modify this code.
 This means that something needs to keep track of all of these changes.
 This is the job of source code management tools such as Git, GitHub, and GitLab.
-So we'll need to have a good understanding of how these tools work and should be used.
+So, we'll need to have a good understanding of how these tools work and should be used.

-4. Sometimes, we'll have a lot of components in our infrastructure.
+- Sometimes, we'll have a lot of components in our infrastructure.
 It's hard to manage so many manually.
 It's also prone to human errors.
-So it's common practice to use tools that automate launching and configuring complicated infrastructure.
+So, it's common practice to use tools that automate launching and configuring complicated infrastructure.
 For example, we have tools like Terraform, Chef, Puppet, and Ansible to do this for us.

-This is by no means a complete list of skills required to be good at this job.
-Some companies will require certain things from you, others will require entirely different things.
-But, generally speaking, these skills will often prove to be the most useful for someone working in this field.
+This is not a complete list of skills required to be good at this job.
+Some companies will require certain things from you; others will require entirely different things.
+But, generally speaking, these skills will often be the most useful for someone in this field.

 And don't worry too much about the many alternative tools that exist in this DevOps space.
 For example, one company might use Amazon's AWS for cloud services; another might use Microsoft Azure.
 One company uses GitLab; another uses GitHub.